The Poisson saturation of coregular submanifolds: The saturation of a coregular submanifold

 Since also $\phi^{1}_{X_{f}}(P)=U\cap Sat(X)$ for some open $U\subset M$, we obtain

 which shows that $\phi^{1}_{X_{f}}(P)\cap\phi^{1}_{X_{g}}(P)$ is open in $\phi^{1}_{X_{f}}(P)$.

-So we can apply the fact mentioned above, which gives $Sat(X)$ a smooth structure for which $Sat(X)\hookrightarrow M$ is an immersion.
+So we can apply the fact mentioned above, which gives $Sat(X)$ a smooth manifold structure, a priori not necessarily second countable, for which $Sat(X)\hookrightarrow M$ is an immersion.
 But since the topology of this smooth structure is generated by open subsets of the submanifolds $\phi^{1}_{X_{f}}(P)$, it coincides with the induced topology on $Sat(X)$.
-Consequently, $Sat(X)$ is an embedded submanifold of $M$. \end{proof}
+In particular, it is second countable, and $Sat(X)$ is an embedded submanifold of $M$. \end{proof}

-In general, one cannot apply the argument in the proof of Corollary \ref{open} to obtain a smooth structure on $Sat(X)$.
+The proof of Corollary \ref{open} breaks down if $P$ is not open in $Sat(X)$, because the technical requirements of \cite[Lemma 4.5]{bookpoiss} are no longer met.
 See for instance Example \ref{fail} below.

 \begin{remark} We comment on the condition in Corollary \ref{open} that $P=\exp_{\chi}(\Sigma|_{X})$ needs to be open in $Sat(X)$ for the induced topology.
 This occurs exactly when we are able to find a small transversal $\tau\subset(M,\pi)$ to the leaves such that $\tau\cap Sat(X)=X$.